medialize/ally.js/CONTRIBUTING.md

 # ally.js contribution guide

-* ally.js is a tool for modern browsers (IE10 and newer), if you need to support anything older than that, feel free to submit PRs.
+* ally.js is a tool for modern browsers (IE9 and newer), if you need to support anything older than that, feel free to submit PRs.
 * ally.js is authored in ES6 ("ES.next", "ES2015", …) while still providing maximum convenience when it comes to consuming the library (compiled UMD bundle, AMD modules, CommonJS modules, ES6 modules).
 * To stay lean, we don't want to add external dependencies unless we absolutely have to.
 * To stay out of the "too many tools" debate, build infrastructure has to work via npm (configured via `package.json`).

+---

+## Legal Things

+In order to get ahead of any IP (Intellectual Property) snafu we ask you to follow the following three rules:

+* You will only submit contributions where you have authored 100% of the content.
+* You will only submit contributions to which you have the necessary rights.
+This means that if you are employed you have received the necessary permissions from your employer to make the contributions.
+* Whatever content you contribute will be provided under the project license (MIT License).

 ## Found an issue?